Tom Kohler-Cadmore: Biography

 In June 2017, Yorkshire announced that Kohler-Cadmore had signed a contract of an undisclosed length to rejoin them ahead of the 2018 season.
 On 8 June 2017, Worcestershire announced that they had mutually agreed to terminate his contract to allow him to immediately join Yorkshire.
 He had been left out of the previous match.

-In May 2019, the England and Wales Cricket Board (ECB) withdrew Kohler-Cadmore from the England Lions' squad, after being named during Alex Hepburn's rape trial.
+In May 2019, the England and Wales Cricket Board (ECB) withdrew Kohler-Cadmore from the England Lions' squad, after he was named during Alex Hepburn's rape trial.
 Hepburn was found guilty of rape, and although the judge said that Kohler-Cadmore "did nothing wrong", the ECB were concerned about the disrespectful messages about women that had been exchanged.

 On 29 May 2020, Kohler-Cadmore was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.

 On 1 December 2021, Kohler-Cadmore made the highest individual score in T10 history, scoring 96 off just 39 balls against Bangla Tigers in the Abu Dhabi T10 League.
 In April 2022, he was bought by the Trent Rockets for the 2022 season of The Hundred.

 On 20 June 2022, Kohler-Cadmore agreed a three-year contract with Somerset County Cricket Club ahead of the 2023 season.

+Personal life

+Kohler-Cadmore's mother Annette is German.
+He has an elder brother named Ben.
+Ben acquired German citizenship in 2024 and has represented Germany national cricket team.
+The German Cricket Federation attempted to convince Tom to follow the lead of his brother in a bid to qualify for an ICC Men's T20 World Cup for the first time.